Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Experimental Results

-\textbf{Comparison with baselines.} Fig.~\ref{fig:wf_sync_e2e} shows the actual training progress of ours and baseline methods on Water Filling task.
+Fig.~\ref{fig:wf_sync_e2e} shows the actual training progress of ours and baseline methods on Water Filling task.
 Our approach, denoted by \textit{``async(ours)''}, achieves consistently increasing mean reward, and outperforms other baselines from starting to the end.
 This indicates the effectiveness of our centralized, conditional-based policy gradient on using complete asynchronous options, which is beneficial to long-term planning, especially in the large indoor environment, otherwise the interrupted options (e.g. using \textit{``sync-cut''}) often give rise to navigation failure in the middle of path and waiting other agents' options can lead to very inefficient exploration process (e.g. using \textit{``sync-wait''}, drone has to wait for slower vehicle and cannot scout the environment information quickly and frequently).

 In Fig.~\ref{fig:async-sync}, we show the training results on Tool Delivery task.
-Clearly, our approach still acquires the highest reward at convergence as well as the best sample efficiency in contrast to the other baselines, despite more agents, stages as well as complex cooperative structure involved.
-This again indicates advantage of being capable of running MARL on complete, asynchronous options over on forced synchronized options.
+Clearly, our approach still acquires the highest peak reward as well as the fastest convergence rate in contrast to the other baselines, despite more agents, stages as well as cooperative structures involved.
+This again indicates advantage of being capable of running MAPG on complete, asynchronous options over on forced synchronized options.
 What even worse is, without option-level operation, ``end2end'' method cannot learn any useful policy at all.